berkayucerr/ANPR-Yolov3-v2/README.md

 # ANPR-Yolov3-v2
-An anpr project coded based on the Yolo-Tensorflow Algorithm(GPU)
+An automatic number plate recognition project coded based on the Yolo-Tensorflow Algorithm That's running on the GPU!

 ---Pre-trained weights for license plate recognition---

 https://drive.google.com/file/d/1JyHaj72pyC2AhIhthV2MzYtqOrY0_yyC/view?usp=sharing

-1: Download pre-trained weights main directory.
+1: Firstly, you have to download pre-trained weights to the main directory of project.

-2: Convert pre-trained weights with convert_weights.py file and move converted weight files into data/custom directory.
+2: Convert pre-trained weights using convert_weights.py file and move converted weight files into data/custom directory.

+3: as you working on realtime(webcam), you can use webcam.py or if you working on images, you can use image.py file.
 ----

 Test Device M1 Macbook Pro : Avarage 17.8 fps on GPU